Out and about, walks and beaches

 Driving to Putsborough Beach: We are pleased to offer a pass for each apartment and up to two cars can visit the beach on one pass.
 Please take care not to lose the pass and ensure you leave it in the room on your departure.

-Walking to Putsborough beach: There is a public footpath down to Putsborough beach, which can be walked to from the Manor.
-We have a photo trail available in both entrance halls if you want some extra guidance or to give younger ones a chance to 'navigate'.
+Walking to Putsborough beach: There is a public footpath down to Putsborough beach, which can be walked to from the Manor (use the map in your welcome hamper)

-To find the public footpath go down our drive and take a left at the end, keep walking, past the farm, and at the t- junction turn right and you will see a signpost along the lane pointing left, before the giant grain barn.
+To find the public footpath go down our drive and take a left at the road, keep walking, past the farm, round the sharp right hand bend and you will see a signpost for the ‘Coastal Path’ pointing left, before the giant grain barn.
 Follow the signs and they will take you down to the beach.

-The walk down takes around 20-25 minutes but it can prove tricky on the way back, especially with small children or lots of beach equipment, and may take more like 40-45 minutes.
+The walk down takes around 20-25 minutes but is steep (but with AMAZING views) so can prove tricky on the way back, especially with small children or lots of beach equipment, and may take more like 40-45 minutes.

 To drive it takes 5 - 15 minutes depending on traffic in the lane but may take longer in peak season.
+You have a beach pass in your apartment for this beach.
 Please note there is NO access to the footpath through the West Woods as this is the neighbours private property.

 At Putsborough beach there is a café, toilets and a great expanse of sand for volleyball, football, cricket and running.
 It also has great rock pools for younger children - We have plenty of beach games and buckets/spades etc to borrow in the surf store, next to the games room.
 (Please see GAMES ROOM AND SURF/BIKE STORE info).